RuanBispo/PAN/docs/vscode_config.md

 ## Basic setup

-First of all, you have to open your work directory:
+First of all, you have to open your work directory. (it used to be the repo you cloned, or a new one)
 ```
 File -> Open folder
 ```
-After this you can add all folders or projects you need using:
+After this, you can add all folders or projects you need using (Optional):
 ```
 File -> Add folder to the workspace
 ```